|Aw, you look like you want to hurt me. Go on then ... give it a go! I'd love to see you try!|

-I thrust my hand out and the bearded oldster glaring at me from my side clutched his chest, but not before his heart tore free from inside it and flew into the fire.
+I thrust my hand out.
+The bearded oldster glaring at me from my side clutched his chest, but not before his heart tore free from inside it and flew into the fire.
 The flames flared and crackled before settling once more.

 “That wasn’t us!” protested another, who stood behind me.
 “I’ve never seen you before in my life!
 Now leave us in—”

 I turned to face him, but only after his heart had flown over my head into the fire.

 “—peace?”
 I asked his lifeless, crumpled form, smiling wickedly.
 “Leave you—in peace?
 Is that what you were going to say?
 Pieces, yes.
 But peace?
 Sorry.”

 There indeed weren’t men with the trolls that fateful day, but that didn’t excuse them.
 These men knew these trolls; it was the only way the trolls would consort with them.
 Trolls took a very long time to trust others, especially men.
 So the ones here and these hairy bipeds must have known each other for quite some time.
 They were all accomplices.

 The three remaining men stared, frozen where they stood.
 One of them was wearing the shirt I had on that day.
 Another stood over my bedroll.

 It was clear they didn’t want to die like their comrades.
 Still, not one of them had the intelligence to lower their weapons.
 As for the trolls ...